awslabs/pireporter/README.md

 * SQL Insights: Presents top SQL queries ranked by load, read I/O, write I/O, and combined read-write I/O. Each SQL entry includes various statistics, additional information from pg_stat_statements, and wait events.
 It also displays the distribution of SQL load across different databases and users.
 * Log File Analysis: The tool downloads and analyzes log files from the snapshot period, grouping and displaying error or fatal messages in the report if any are found.
 * Compare Period Report: Enables comparison between two snapshots to quickly identify differences in metrics and SQL performance.
+* GenAI analyzes of the report with summary of the possible root cause and recommendations.

 ##### Screenshots